Protect the rights of vulnerable previously looked after children and families

-- So that young people like Ali don’t go from one foster care placement to the next, eventually rejecting parents, family and their own faith/religion, which has not been supported in the foster care placements.
+- So that young people don’t go from one foster care placement to the next, eventually rejecting parents, family and their own faith/religion, which has not been supported in the foster care placements.
 See this article

 - So that anxiety related school refusal is not considered an issue of ‘parental capacity’, especially with a child who may well have been removed from their birth family and taken from school.
 See this article